Home

 • For the unbelieving husband is Sanctified by the wife, and the unbelieving wife is sanctified by the husband: else were your children unclean; but now are they holy."

-In this passage the external Covenant Church relationship is illustrated clearly, where simply because an unbelieving husband (or wife) is married to a believing spouse, they are sanctified.
-They are part of that holy Covenant family of God relationship and set apart or sanctified in the eyes of God for the sake of the Children.
-And yet they are still not saved.
-So when one asks, what does Blotted out of the Book of Life mean?
-The answer is that it means that, like Israel, branches can be broken off the Covenant tree.
-For the visible Covenant relationship with God does not equal salvation, anymore than being circumcized or baptized does.
+In this passage the external Covenant church relationship is illustrated clearly, where simply because an unbelieving husband (or wife) is married to a believing spouse, they are sanctified.
+They are part of that holy Covenant family of God relationship and set apart or sanctified in the eyes of God for the sake of the children.
+Yet we see that they are still not saved.
+So when one asks, what does names blotted out of the Book of Life mean, the answer is that it means, like Israel, branches can be broken off the Covenant tree of Israel.
+For the visible Covenant relationship with God does not equal salvation anymore than being circumcised or baptized does.
 Clearly this passage of Corinthians confirms that some people may be included among the sanctified ranks of the congregation, even though they ultimately perish (e.g. Hebrews 10:26-31).
-That is how people are included visually but can be blotted out of the Book of Christ family registry.
+That is how people are included visibly and sanctified in the Covenbant, but can be blotted out of the Book as unsaved.

-Indeed, since the external covenants with Israel always included both saved and unsaved, it stands to reason that all who are included in today's visible Covenant congregation would also be included in the Book.
-There are many examples in scripture that illustrate the external Covenant Church principle.
-We saw 1st Corinthians 7:14 of the Covenant sanctification of the unsaved, we read of Covenant baptism of children whether saved or not (Baptist doctrine notwithstanding), and also as God warns the Church against pride, because they too can be branches cut off of the Olive tree "representing" Covenant Israel.
+Indeed, since the external Covenants with Israel always included both saved and unsaved, it stands to reason that all who are included in today's visible Covenant congregation would also be included in the Book.
+There are many examples in Scripture that illustrate this external Covenant congregation principle.
+We saw 1st Corinthians 7:14 of the Covenant sanctification of the unsaved, we read of Covenant baptism of children, whether saved or not, and it is also illustrated in Romans chapter 11 as God warns the Gentiles against pride.
+They too could be cut off of the Olive tree representing Covenanted Israel.

 Romans 11:20-21